This article applies to users who have the Halo App version 1.56.539 or later on iPhone, or version 1.45.287 or later on Android.

 Your dog is safely inside of one of their Halo Fences, and Fences are ON (i.e. Fence mode is set to 'feedback').

-Fences are OFF (i.e. Fence mode is set to 'Ignore' feedback), and your app has received a status update from your Halo Collar within the last 5 minutes.
+Fences are OFF (i.e. Fence mode is set to 'Ignore' feedback), and you have received a status update from the Halo Collar within the last 5 minutes.

 Your dog is outside of their Halo Fence while Fences are ON (i.e. Fence mode is set to 'Feedback').
 NOTE: If you turn Fences ON while your dog is “Unsafe”, feedback will be paused until the next time your dog returns into a Halo Fence.